 Table of Contents

-Error code P0430 is quite the common trouble code.
+The P0430 code is quite the common trouble code.
 Information about error code P0430 is put together below in order to help you in identifying diagnostic steps that you can take in order to fix the problem.

 In order for the car to be able to keep a reasonably low emission of carbon monoxide, hydrocarbons and oxides of nitrogen, a three-way catalytic converter is used by the engine control system.
 Within the converter is the catalyst which promotes a chemical reaction that oxidizes the CO and HC within the exhaust gas.
 It is through this chemical reaction that HC and CO are converted into carbon dioxide and water vapor that is basically harmless.
 Moreover, this reaction also effectively reduces the NOx and then converts it into Nitrogen.

 This process is monitored using Bank 2, which is located inside of the exhaust stream at the three-way catalytic converter.
-The catalytic converter is what produces the signal output indicating the catalyst’s storage capacity.
-Basically, the error code P0430 is a trouble code used to indicate that the oxygen sensor in the catalytic converter located in bank 2 has detected that the converter is not working properly.
+This is what produces the signal output indicating the catalyst’s storage capacity.
+Basically, the P0430 code is a trouble code used to indicate that the sensor in the catalytic converter located in bank 2 has detected that the converter is not working properly.
 This trouble code indicates that the converter is not working as efficiently as it should have been according to its specs.

 The common symptom that indicates this condition exists is when the PCM or Powertrain Control Module detected excessive Bank 2 activity than what was within its acceptable range over a period of time.
 Other symptoms that may indicate this problem are when the Check Engine Light illuminates and when there is a visible lack of engine power.
 In other times, however, no abnormal symptoms can be noticed.